raghur/easyblogger/README.rst

 Create a new blog post
 ~~~~~~~~~~~~~~~~~~~~~~

-Note: Blogger API v3 does not support/expose API for creating posts as
+[STRIKEOUT:Note: Blogger API v3 does not support/expose API for creating
-drafts.
-Please ask for this feature on Google's blogger dev group - I'll
+posts as drafts.
+Please ask for this feature on Google's blogger dev
-add that capability once/if it becomes available.
+group - I'll add that capability once/if it becomes available.]

+Blogs are created as drafts by default now.
+You can override this with
+the ``--publish`` flag which will post the blog directly (current
+behavior)

 .. code:: bash

     # create a post from stdin with title and labels

-    easyblogger post -t "Hello World" -l "python,hello"  -f -
+    easyblogger post -t "Hello World" -l "python,hello" -c "Hello world!!!"
-    Hello world!!!
-    4345108299270352601

 Pipe out from any HTML generation mechanism